povs/ListerBundle/docs/building-list.md

 If you're using Symfony autowiring, everything is set.
 It will automatically catch all lists that implements `Povs\ListerBundle\Definition\ListInterface`

-Otherwise lists has to be registered as services and tagged as `povs_lister.list`
+Otherwise list has to be registered as services and tagged as `povs_lister.list`

 ```yaml
 # config/services.yaml